2015 Chattanooga shootings

-On July 16, 2015, Muhammad Youssef Abdulazeez opened fire on two military installations in Chattanooga, Tennessee.
+On July 16, 2015, Muhammad Youssef Abdulazeez opened fire on two military installations in Chattanooga, Tennessee, United States.
 He first committed a drive-by shooting at a recruiting center, then traveled to a U.S. Navy Reserve center and continued firing, where he was killed by police in a gunfight.
 Four Marines died on the spot.
 A Navy sailor, a Marine recruiter, and a police officer were wounded; the sailor died from his injuries two days later.